AshBloom12/Mini_SOC/security/tls/policy.md

 - Reverse proxy (Traefik) that terminates TLS.

 ## 3. TLS Termination
-- All external HTTPS connections are terminated at **Traefik** (running on the Dashboard node).
+- All external HTTPS connections are terminated at Traefik (running on the Dashboard node).
-- Traefik uses **Let’s Encrypt ACME** certificates for automatic provisioning and renewal.
+- Traefik uses a self-signed certificate generated manually for the public IP address of the Dashboard node.
-- Certificates are stored securely in the file `acme.json` with strict permissions (`0600`).
+- Certificates and keys are securely stored and injected into the deployment using Ansible Vault.

 ## 4. Certificate Management
-- **Public Access:** Let’s Encrypt certificates are obtained automatically for public domains.
+- **Public Access:** Since no public domain is available, a self-signed certificate is used for external access.
-- **Fallback:** For testing or internal setups without a domain, self-signed certificates may be used.
+- **Renewal:** Self-signed certificates must be manually regenerated at least every 12 months.
-- **Renewal:** Let’s Encrypt certificates renew automatically via ACME.
-Self-signed certificates must be regenerated manually every 12 months if used.
+- **Storage:** Certificates and private keys are never stored in plain text inside the repository.
+They are encrypted with Ansible Vault.

 ## 5. Protocols and Cipher Suites
 - TLS 1.2 and TLS 1.3 are required.